Invasion of Astro-Monster: Plot

 Glenn storms into Namikawa's office and finds her in Xilien garb.
 She admits that she is one of their spies, but confesses that she has fallen in love with him.
 Her commander arrives to arrest Glenn and executes Namikawa for letting emotion cloud her judgment, but not before she slips a note into Glenn's pocket.
 Glenn is taken to the same cell as Tetsuo.
 They read Namikawa's note, which explains that the sound from Tetsuo's invention disrupts the Xiliens' electronics.
 Tetsuo has a prototype with him, which he activates, weakening their captors and allowing them to escape.

-Sakurai and Fuji build a device to disrupt the Xilien's control over the monsters.
-Glenn and Tetsuo arrive to share the Xilien's weakness.
+Sakurai and Fuji build a device to disrupt the Xiliens' control over the monsters.
+Glenn and Tetsuo arrive to share the Xiliens' weakness.
 As the monsters attack, Sakurai's device is activated and the sound from Tetsuo's alarm is broadcast over the radio.
 The invasion is thwarted and the Xiliens, unable to fight back or retreat, destroy themselves en masse.
 The monsters awaken from their trances and a fight ensues.
 All three topple off a cliff into the ocean; Ghidorah surfaces and flies back into outer space, while those watching speculate that Godzilla and Rodan are probably still alive.
 Fuji acknowledges Tetsuo's important role in the victory and no longer thinks poorly of him.
 Sakurai states that he wants to send Glenn and Fuji back to Planet X to study the planet thoroughly.
-(Note: the English dub says that they are to be ambassadors) The astronauts are reluctant, but make the best of the moment, happy that Earth is safe.
+(Note: The English dub says that they are to be ambassadors.)
+The astronauts are reluctant, but make the best of the moment, happy that Earth is safe.